RetroDECK/RetroDECK/wiki-rtd/docs/wiki_emulator_guides/scummvm-guide.md

 ## How to: Get games to show up inside the ES-DE interface

 **Example:** <br>
-In this example we got a game we want to add the game: `Beneath a Steel Sky`
+In this example we got a game we want to add: `Beneath a Steel Sky`

 ### Step 1: Add the game